 Since your credit will be affected, so will your ability to take out any other loans until your credit report is given a clean slate.
 You likely will not be able to take out a mortgage, auto loan, or anything else on credit.
 If you happen to find a lender who is willing to extend credit to you, they will probably charge you a much higher interest rate.

 Here’s how you can rebuild your credit after filing for bankruptcy.

 Bankruptcy is obviously not a decision to make lightly.
-Your best bet is to discuss your situation with a bankruptcy trustee or credit counsellor to go over all of your options.
+Your best bet is to discuss your situation with a bankruptcy trustee or credit counsellor in Ontario to go over all of your options.
 If bankruptcy seems like the right fit for you, we can help you on your journey to a debt free life.